Canal House

 No analysis available

-I searched the remarks for phrases like 'laundry on each floor', 'laundry room on every floor', or any community laundry reference and found none.
-Instead, every listing highlights in-unit laundry, which suggests there is not a community laundry on every floor.
-Given the strong and repeated in-unit focus, it's likely no such per-floor community laundry exists.
+I searched the public remarks for phrases like 'laundry on each floor', 'laundry room on every floor', and similar.
+All listings consistently describe in-unit laundry; there is no language indicating community laundry on every floor.

 No analysis available